Top 10+ Things to Do On The North Shore O’ahu Hawaii

 If you’re staying in Waikiki Beach, the most convenient Enterprise is in the Waikiki Beach Marriott Resort and Spa.
 But a cheaper option is the Enterprise in the Waikiki Discovery Bay Center closer to the Hawaiian Hilton Village.

 If you don’t want to rent a car, you can book a shuttle that will take you from Waikiki Beach to Hale’iwa Town.
-Of course, you will have less flexibility once you arrive.
+Of course, you will have less flexibility once you arrive, and Hale’iwa isn’t exactly big enough to fill an entire day’s worth of activities.

 You can also find a North Shore organized tour that works for you.
 Viator offers several tours that includes stops along the North Shore.
 This is the least flexible, but the most stress free option!